mobizt/FirebaseClient/README.md

 The async SSL client can be assigned to the async client class constructor but currently experimental.

+The async operation can be cancelled and removed from the queue by calling `AsyncClientClass` member functions, i.e. `stopAsync()` for currently processed task or `stopAsync(true)` for stopping all tasks.

 ### Send and Read Timeouts for Sync and Async Tasks

 The default send and read timeouts for async task are 30 seconds and cannot be changed.

 For sync task, the timeout in seconds can be set via the `AsyncClientClass` member functions, `setSyncSendTimeout` and `setSyncReadTimeout`.

-### The Static Async Result Instances Required for Async Operation
+### Async Result

-Library provided the class object called AsyncResult that keeps the server response data, debug and error information.
+Library provides the class object called `AsyncResult` that keeps the server response data, debug and error information.

 There are two sources of async result in this library: